ironmeld/boot2now/README.md

 ## Status

-The most evolved (and only) kernel plus compiler in this project is [Builder-Hex0](https://github.com/ironmeld/builder-hex0).
-A snapshot copy is included in the builder-hex0 subdirectory.
+The most kernel in this project is from [builder-hex0](https://github.com/ironmeld/builder-hex0).
+A snapshot copy of that project is included in the builder-hex0 subdirectory.

+The size of the initial boot sector seed is only 384 bytes of binary code.
+See builder-hex0/builder-hex0-mini.hex0 for the hex source code.

+The "mini" builder is used to build a 3K minimal posix kernel (also in the form of a disk boot image), which is called the "full" builder.
+See builder-hex0/builder-hex0.hex0 for the hex source code.

-The builder builds source from the [stage0-posix](https://github.com/oriansj/stage0-posix) project, a partial snapshot of which is included in the stage0-posix subdirectory.
+The full builder is purpose-built to build the x86 source from the [stage0-posix](https://github.com/oriansj/stage0-posix) project, a partial snapshot of which is included in the stage0-posix subdirectory.
+This results in a C like compiler called M2-Mesoplanet which can then be used to compile C like programs.

+To be clear, "purpose-built" means it contains several "hacks" which minimally supports building stage0-posix but it should not be considered posix compliant otherwise.

 ## Why?